 1. OpenPhone: The best Fongo alternative for growing businesses

 OpenPhone is the #1 rated business phone solution on G2’.
-We offer unlimited calling and texting (both SMS and MMS support) to the US and Canada from anywhere you can access the internet.
+We offer free calling and texting (both SMS and MMS support) to the US and Canada from anywhere you can access the internet.
 If your business relies on texting to communicate with others, we also provide dozens of ways to save time on texting.
 You can:

 - Set up auto-replies to let your contacts automatically know when you’re unavailable and when they can expect to hear back from you